-Embedded finance is picking up steam across Europe’s retail and eCommerce sector, with over half (56%) of retailers surveyed intending to either increase their offering (34%) or to start offering (22%) embedded finance solutions in the coming 12 months, new research from Banking-as-a-Service (BaaS) provider Vodeno has revealed.
+The embedded finance industry is picking up steam across Europe’s retail and eCommerce sector, with many financial institutions developing, with over half (56%) of retailers surveyed intending to either increase their offering (34%) or to start offering (22%) embedded solutions in the coming 12 months, new research from Banking-as-a-Service (BaaS) provider Vodeno has revealed.

 The company commissioned an independent survey among 753 senior decision-makers in retail and eCommerce sectors across the UK (251), Germany (250) and Belgium (252).